retr0h/py-gilt/README.md

 # go-gilt

-Gilt is a tool which aims to make Ansible repo management, managable.
+Gilt is a tool which aims to make Ansible repo management, manageable.
 Gilt clones repositories at a particular version, then overlays the repository to the provided destination.

 What makes Gilt interesting, is the ability to overlay particular files and/or directories from the specified repository to given destinations.
-This is quite hepful when working with Ansible, since libraries, plugins, and playbooks are often shared, but [Galaxy][1] has no mechanism to cleanly handle this.
+This is quite helpful when working with Ansible, since libraries, plugins, and playbooks are often shared, but [Galaxy][1] has no mechanism to cleanly handle this.

 [1]: https://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html